Georgetown High School (Texas)

 Georgetown High School is a 5A public high school located in Georgetown, Texas (USA).
 It is part of the Georgetown Independent School District located in central Williamson County.
 GHS is a comprehensive high school.
 The school was a National Blue Ribbon Award winner in 1994–1995.
 In 2011, the school was rated "Academically Acceptable" by the Texas Education Agency.

 Athletics

-The 11,000-capacity Birkelbach Field is the main stadium of the Georgetown Eagles.
+The 12,000-capacity Birkelbach Field is the main stadium of the Georgetown Eagles and East View Patriots.

 The Georgetown Eagles compete in the following sports:

-Cross Country, Volleyball, Football, Basketball, Wrestling, Marching Band, Powerlifting, Swimming, Soccer, Golf, Tennis, Track, and Baseball.
+Cross Country, Volleyball, Football, Basketball, Wrestling, Marching Band, Powerlifting, Swimming, Soccer, Golf, Tennis, Track, Lacrosse, Cheerleading, Softball, and Baseball.